 - Write the National Benchmark Test

-Everyone expects to feel a sense of personal fulfilment on the day of graduation.
-However, if at the end of your degree you still kind of feel as if you don’t know enough, or as though you are waiting for that illusive ’AHA moment,’ that is normal.
+Everyone expects to feel a sense of personal fulfillment on the day of graduation.
+However, if at the end of your degree you still kind of feel as if you don’t know enough, or as though you are waiting for that elusive ’AHA moment,’ that is normal.
 We tend to feel like we will never know enough, but what’s important is that we keep learning something new every day.